 Payments you regularly make through Paypal, Venmo, Squarecash, etc. all pass through the ACH.
 Therefore, you most likely have been using ACH without being aware.

 To use ACH transfers and move funds between you and a vendor or business, you have to be set up on ACH debit or credit.
-ACH debit transfers are when money is moved from your account to a designated beneficiary’s account while an ACH credit transfer lets you receive payment into your account.
+Debit transfers are when money is moved from your account to a designated beneficiary’s account while a credit transfer let you receive payment into your account.
 Once both parties have set up the transfers securely, the funds can be moved between them.

 How Does an ACH Transfer Work?